P. N. Haksar: Refusal of Padma Vibhushan

 Upon his retirement from the civil service in 1973, Indira Gandhi offered Haksar India's second highest civilian honour, the Padma Vibhushan, for his numerous distinguished services to India; however, in a letter to Govind Narain he declined the honour stating that "Accepting an award for work done somehow causes an inexplicable discomfort to me."
 The prime minister duly rescinded her offer.

 Books

+Haksar authored several influential works throughout his career, reflecting his insights on Indian policy, diplomacy, and society.